Table of Contents

 Economic factors and health

 The economic and financial situation of a country has a great impact on the health of an individual.
 The structure of the health system is also very important: statutory or private?
-While every person in Germany has to have health insurance, a lot of people in lower social classes have no access to medical care in the USA, for example.
+While in Germany every person has to have health insurance, in the USA, for example, a lot of people in lower social classes have no access to medical care.
 However, the tendency for people in higher social classes to receive better medical care is also present in Germany (private vs. statutory health insurance patients).
 The enormous impact of economic factors on health can be seen in terms of life expectancy as seen when comparing highly-industrialized countries and threshold countries.

 Average life expectancy for men 2005 – 2010: